Capital gains tax (CGT) is the tax you pay on profits from selling assets, such as property.

-The three different calculations are:
+The following are three different calculations.

-CGT discount method
+- CGT discount method

 For assets held for 12 months or more before the relevant CGT event.
 Allows you to reduce your capital gain by:

-- 3 per cent for complying super funds.
+- 3% for complying with super funds.

 This is generally not available to companies.